amyzyck/AmyZyck_Notebook/_posts/2019-05-31-Holobiont-Integration-lab-plan.md

 Week of August 5th - August 9th:
 Week of August 12th - August 16th:
 Week of August 19th - August 23rd:
 Week of August 26th - August 30th:

+Timeline: 10 samples a day (extractions, qubit, tapestation, gel) = ~40 days to do 399 samples total, ~24 days to do just the stress period samples.

 ## Equipment Preparation
 ### Lipid Protocol